xiaojielei/tp/docs/UserGuide.md

 * **Invalid command format:**
   * If you enter a command with incorrect formatting, Common Cents will explain the proper format.
   * Example: `add income 50` → `Invalid format for 'add income' command.
-Please use 'add income <AMOUNT> / <DESCRIPTION>'`
+Please use 'add income <AMOUNT> / <SOURCE>'`

 * **Negative amount:**
   * If you try to add a negative amount, Common Cents will remind you that amounts must be positive.
-  * Example: `add income -50 / salary` → `Amount must be positive.`
+  * Example: `add income -50 / salary` → `Income amount must be greater than zero.`

 * **Insufficient funds:**
-  * If you try to add to savings more than your available balance, Common Cents will warn you.
+  * If you try to add expenses more than your available balance, Common Cents will warn you.
-  * Example: `add savings 100 / vacation` when you only have $50 available → `Cannot add to savings more than available balance.`
+  * Example: `add expense 100 / vacation / B` when you only have $50 available → `Error adding expense: Cannot add this expense as it would exceed your available funds.
+Available balance: 0.0`

 * **Invalid index:**
   * If you try to delete an entry with an invalid index, Common Cents will inform you.
-  * Example: `delete income 10` when you only have 2 income entries → `Invalid index.
+  * Example: `delete expense 10` when you only have 2 income entries → `Invalid index.
 Please use an index from the list.`